gotmc/ivi/README.md

 If an [ivi][] driver doesn't exist for a peice of test equipment that you want to use, please open an issue and/or submit a pull request.
-The [IVI Specifications][] don't provide APIs for every type of test equipment (e.g., they don't specify an API for electronic loads) in which case a set of APIs will be developed as needed for new types of test equipment.
+The [IVI Specifications][ivi-specs] don't provide APIs for every type of test equipment (e.g., they don't specify an API for electronic loads) in which case a set of APIs will be developed as needed for new types of test equipment.

 Development focus is currently on solidifying the APIs and creating a few IVI drivers for each instrument type.

 ## Installation